Sign In to see current Signals.

 Daily Technical Indicators: [See FXB daily technical indicators chart]

-Daily Lane's Stochastic is overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought daily Lane's Stochastic.
+Daily Lane's Stochastic is strongly oversold.
+Use the Technical Stock Screener to see the list of stocks with daily strongly oversold Lane's Stochastic.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following link to access Lane's Stochastic help.

 During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.